 - Add flour, cocoa, baking powder and bicarb soda and mix 20 sec / speed 4.

-- Pour mixture into tin and bake in oven 45 mins.
+- Pour mixture into tin and bake 45 mins.

-- Place all ingredients in TM bowl and mix 10 sec / speed 5.
+- Place all ingredients into TM bowl and mix 10 sec / speed 5.
 Scrape down and repeat.

 For more decadent recipes delivered to your inbox every Monday make sure you become a ThermoFun Club Member.